 On Twitch, streamers are currently broadcasting to millions of viewers a day, with over 44 BILLION minutes of streams being watched every single month.

-In terms of monetization, Twitch streamers are pulling in revenue through multiple streams, including:
+In terms of monetization, Twitch streamers pull in revenue through multiple streams, including:

 - Advertisement revenue.

-- Twitch monthly subscription fees from their subscribed viewers.
+- Monthly subscription fees from their subscribed viewers.

 - Affiliate income, sponsorship, or paid promotions.

 At the highest level, this results in streamers like Ninja making around $500,000/month through Twitch and YouTube revenue.

 Just remember, streaming on Twitch TV and establishing a video game YouTube channel is extremely difficult.

 After all, the industry is only becoming more competitive.
 Check out these stats from TwitchTracker.com:

 People are spending more time watching streams, but the number of content creators is also growing.

 Ultimately, you need to be sensible about the whole streaming and making money on YouTube concept.
 It is possible to turn either platform into a decent side hustle, but it requires time, dedication, and skill.

 If you are serious about streaming on Twitch or starting a gaming YouTube channel, I highly recommend you do some more reading and planning before deciding to make the commitment.